zshipko/libtwombly/README.md

     make TIFF=no

-To disable SDL2:
+To enable opencv:

-    make SDL=no
+    make OPENCV=yes

+or define `USE_OPENCV` before including any twombly headers

-This will build both `libtwombly` and `libagg` libraries.
+Building will compile both `libtwombly` and `libagg` libraries.

 To run the tests you will need llvm and libclang bindings for python as well as [ccparser](https://github.com/zshipko/ccparser)